azidancorp/FitnaFilter/README.md

 that happens when the images are fetched from domains different to the web page's.
 In those cases the extension makes xml http requests to get the data of the image.

-To avoid CORS errors when fetching data using a xml http requests, the header of the response is modified so the data can be used with no problems.
+To avoid CORS errors when fetching data using a xml http requests, the request to fetch images is moved to the service worker to avoid the issue.

 Once an image has been filtered, it is encoded in base64 format, so this value can be set in the SRC attribute of a IMG node.